-hite Sharks depend on the rich waters of the sanctuary, and as apex predators play a key role in maintaining a balanced ecosystem.
-Each fall, adult and subadult White Sharks frequent the waters of the sanctuary.
-Marine mammals are an important food source for adult and sub-adult White Sharks, particularly elephant seals, which have high fat content.
-White Sharks also feed on whale They feed relatively carcasses. infrequently and may only eat a few seals while in the sanctuary.
-It is important not to interfere during a event.
-White Sharks predation expend a significant amount of energy migrating across the Pacific and need to store as much energy as possible during their short feeding season in sanctuary waters.
+hite sharks depend on the rich waters of the sanctuary, and as apex predators play a key role in maintaining a balanced ecosystem.
+Each fall, adult and subadult white sharks frequent the waters of the sanctuary.
+Marine mammals are an important food source for adult and sub-adult white sharks, particularly elephant seals, which have high fat content.
+White sharks also feed on whale carcasses.
+They feed relatively infrequently and may only eat a few seals while in the sanctuary.
+It is important not to interfere during a predation event.
+White sharks expend a significant amount of energy migrating across the Pacific and need to store as much energy as possible during their short feeding season in sanctuary waters.

 The Shared Off-shore Foraging Area (SOFA) or the "White Shark Cafe" is roughly 1,300 miles from the California coast.
-Adult Shite Sharks are seen most frequently along the coast from Tomales Pt., south to Año Nuevo Island and west to the Farallon Islands, where concentrations of seals and sea lions are found.
-This area is known as the "RedTriangle."
+Adult white sharks are seen most frequently along the coast from Tomales Pt., south to Año Nuevo Island and west to the Farallon Islands, where concentrations of seals and sea lions are found.
+This area is known as the "Red Triangle."